Frequently Asked Questions

 Note: All other equipment needed for the presentation, including peripheral devices, Interactive Boards, DVD players, cameras, etc. must be brought by the presenter.
 In addition, please bring your own “connection devices” such as adapters and dongles to attach to a standard VGA projector as these may not be available from the Equipment Committee.

-Can I earn CPD credit for attending CG18?
+Can I earn CPD credit for attending Common Ground?

 Yes!
-In order to apply for MSDE credit, you must receive stamps from speakers, presenters, keynotes, poster sessions (limit two stamps), makerspace, Twitter chat, and the Leadership Luncheon throughout the conference.
-Upon completion, return your completed form to the Registration Desk to receive a CPD form.
+In order to apply for MSDE credit, you must have your badge scanned by speakers, presenters, keynotes, poster sessions (limit two), makerspace, and the Leadership Luncheon throughout the conference.
+Upon completion, you will receive a form with your attendance record.
 CPD forms must be submitted to your LEA for credit.

 Will there be a location for presenters to store materials when not presenting?